psinger/kaggle-landmark-recognition-2020-1st-place/supervisely/calculator/README.md

 # Overview

-Application calculates embeddings for the selected images project
+Application calculates **reference embeddings** for the selected Images Project

+Application key points:

+- Every image in project must have annotation with **item_tag**
+- Calculated embeddings can be used in AI Recommendations
+- Store embeddings in Team Files

 # How to Use
 1. Add [Embeddings Calculator](https://ecosystem.supervise.ly/apps/gl-metric-learning/supervisely/calculator) to your team from Ecosystem.